Xavi422/Covid_EDA_SQL/README.md

 WHERE location IN ('United States', 'Canada') AND (date BETWEEN '2022-01-01' AND '2022-06-27') GROUP BY location, population;
 ```
 The total cases/population YTD for Canada is 4.53% and 9.69% for the US.
-This could be a reflection of the more lenient covid-19 prevention measures in the US.
+Canada has less the half of the percentage value that the US has.
+This could be reflecting the effect of the more lenient measures against covid-19 taken by the US during this year.

 ## Conclusion
+Many other interesting insights can be found from this dataset and I'll be exploring some in the future but for now I'm glad that the fatality rate in Canada is ~0.67%.